House of Lords (Members' Taxation Status) Bill [HL]

 Description

-The bill amends the Income and Corporation Taxes Act 1988 to explicitly exclude this new act from double taxation relief agreements.
+- Amendment to the Income and Corporation Taxes Act 1988 to explicitly exclude this Act from double taxation relief agreements.

 Government Spending